adonisjs/v5-docs/content/guides/database/seeders.md

+---
+summary: Using database seeders to add seed database with dummy or initial data
+---

 Database seeding is a way to setup your application with some initial data that is required to run and use the application.
 For example:

 - Creating a seeder to insert **countries**, **states** and **cities** before deploying and running your application.